Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 39. Practice feeling gravity under your feet and sit bones.

-40. Earthing (walking on the earth with bare feet).
+40. Earthing (walking on the earth with bare feet), preferably in sand or grass.

 41. Enjoy a glass of wine outside.